ArunArya-01/ZeroPing/PROJECT_STATUS_REPORT.md

 - **Direct hybrid tree ensembles** generalize to unseen flights at MAE ≈ 84–88 kg and RMSE ≈ 210–224 kg.
 - **Ensemble stacking (Direct kg)** reaches **RMSE = 202.90 kg** on the PRC Level-1 flight holdout — within ~1% of the published winner (200.83 kg) on the **same-dataset Direct track only**.
 This is **not** the official Rank/Final score.
 - **Fuel-Flow single models** on the **same** outer flight split reach lower error under a different target: best MAE **79.52 kg** (XGB Flow+Energy) and best single-model RMSE **196.24 kg** (LGBM Flow+Energy).
 These must **not** be ranked against the Direct stack as one leaderboard (see `figures/LEADERBOARD_AUDIT.md`).
 On **official** data, Fuel-Flow also beats Direct (best single combined RMSE: LGBM Flow ~230).
-- **Rejected under standard-split inference:** raw OpenAP alone; sparse-physics hypothesis; operational descriptors; weather-only; residual trees; MLP residual; heuristic mass features; vertical-rate embeddings; simple body-class routing as a universal LOTO solution.
+- **Rejected under standard-split inference:** raw OpenAP alone; sparse-physics hypothesis; operational descriptors; weather-only; residual trees; MLP residual; early **heuristic** mass features (distinct from kept R3 dynamic mass); vertical-rate embeddings; simple body-class routing as a universal LOTO solution.

 ### Suggestive / unresolved findings (aircraft-family shift; LOTO)